rbnphlp/HolidayStories/README.md

 > "*I want to share my holiday memories  for others to feedback * "

-> "*I  want a collage of memories of my favourite Holidays which tells a*"
+> "*I  want a collage of memories of my favourite Holidays which tells a story *"

 ## Design